 Thanks to Uniform’s integration and orchestration capabilities, cross-team collaboration on composing digital experience is transparent and seamless.
 Instead of working in separate silos, developers and their business counterparts can collaborate efficiently.
 That translates to more developer time for innovation and greater control of the experience-creation process by nontechnical professionals.

-To recap, Uniform is the fundamental DXC to adopt because Uniform—
+To recap, Uniform is the fundamental DXCP to adopt because Uniform—

 Is vendor agnostic, giving you the freedom to use the systems and tools you prefer.